 NHL informs union it won't terminate labor deal

-The NHL informed the NHL Players' Association on Friday it will not use its option to terminate the existing labor deal next year.
+Citing what it called momentum from a sustained period of labor peace, the NHL said Friday it has informed the NHL Players' Association it will not use its option to terminate the existing collective bargaining agreement next year.

 The league announced its decision two days before its deadline to notify the union whether it would reopen collective bargaining talks.
 The union has until Sept.
 15 to decide on whether to terminate the agreement as of September 2020, two years before the existing deal expires.